rahmed12/audiobookmaker_ingest_service/.roo/rules/01_project_structure.md

 - Contains business logic in `@Service` classes
 - May depend on repositories or utility classes
 - Must not call or depend on controllers
-- `service` cointains the interface of the impl classes if it uses an interface
+- `service/` cointains the interface of the impl classes if it uses an interface

 ### 4. `repository/`